This challenge is investing up to £541 million to further develop a UK battery technology industry that is high tech, high value and high skill.

 Funded and announced projects

-The £108 million research institution is the UK’s independent institute for:
+The Faraday Institution is the UK’s independent institute for:

 - electrochemical energy storage research